 Group Therapy

 In addition to individual therapy, I offer process-oriented groups designed to help men and LGBTQ+ folks feel more connected, supported, and understood.
-Group work gives you something that individual therapy cannot replicate.
-It offers the chance to practice new ways of relating in real time, explore what comes up in the moment, and learn from others who are navigating similar themes around identity, relationships, anxiety, and self-worth.
+Group work offers the chance to practice new ways of relating in real time, explore what comes up in the moment, and learn from others who are navigating similar concerns.
 Many clients find that group therapy deepens their insight, strengthens their communication skills, and helps them feel less alone.

-I run groups throughout the year, both virtually and in person.
+I run groups throughout the year.
 Check below for current offerings, and feel free to check back in the future as new groups open.
-If you are unsure whether a group is right for you, I am always happy to talk through what might be a good fit.

 Current Groups